 All students at Corbridge can access

-- Quality First teaching with appropriate differentiation (including best SEN practice).
+- Quality First Teaching with appropriate differentiation (including best SEN practice).

 - Visual aids to support key vocabulary, concepts and themes.

-- Access to assessment for identification of significant needs.
+- Assessment for identification of significant needs.

 Targeted support for small groups may include